Social Media Advertising | PPC Company / Agency Strategy Plan

 Just as it’s important to know your goals before running an ad campaign, it’s important to measure results.
 This will let you know whether you’ve hit your targets, and show you what worked and what didn’t so that you can improve going forward.
 Measuring your results and having concrete data about the value your ads bring to the company (purchases, leads, and so on) is a key part of proving ROI.
 And if you can prove that your ads are paying off, that will help in making decisions moving forward.

-Phoenix has been serving start-ups, small businesses and large Fortune 500 companies worldwide including JBL, Nikon, Harman/Kardon, DoubleDay, Trek, Trek Factory Team, and Paramount among others.
-We capitalize on our strong PPC, SEO, Digital MArketing backgrounds to help our clients build powerful, reliable marketing plans and strategies, rank at the top of page one, and generate more leads to make your business run at its best.
-Phoenix serves the product, service, e-commerce, manufacturing, retail, in a wide range of fields.
-Contact us today to start increasing conversions, leads, revenue and ROI.
+Phoenix DS is a small, boutique agency that utilizes a staff of technical and artistic professionals from around the world to breathe new life into your digital media.
+For over a decade we’ve been helping start-ups, small businesses, medium-sized enterprises, and large Fortune 500 companies worldwide with digital marketing including JBL, Nikon, Harman/Kardon, DoubleDay, Trek, Trek Factory Team, and Paramount among others.
+We capitalize on our strong PPC, SEO, Digital Marketing and Design backgrounds to help our clients build powerful, reliable marketing plans and strategies, rank at the top of page one, and generate more leads to make your business run at its best.
+Phoenix DS serves the product, service, e-commerce, manufacturing, retail, in a wide range of fields.
+Contact us today to start increasing conversions, leads, revenue, and ROI.